Learn about branching strategies for Team Foundation Version Control (TFVC) and how to select an effective strategy

 You have likely ignored changes in previous merges, for example, using the

 keep source conflict resolution option.
-See merging developement branch to main: there were no changes to merge for details.
+See merging development branch to main: there were no changes to merge for details.

 Are there similarities between TFVC and Git branch strategies?